leveris133t/API-docs/jumio/jumio.md

 2. Call `/!startScanTransaction` with the `processId` to start the scan transaction.
 This will return you all data you need to open the framework.

-3. **Open the framework**.
+3. Open the framework.
 Depending on the data you want to extract, you will use:
  * **Netverify** to proof of identity case (see [iOS](https://github.com/Jumio/mobile-sdk-ios/blob/master/docs/integration_netverify-fastfill.md) and [Android](https://github.com/Jumio/mobile-sdk-android/blob/master/docs/integration_netverify-fastfill.md))
  * **Document verification** to proof of address case (see [iOS](https://github.com/Jumio/mobile-sdk-ios/blob/master/docs/integration_document-verification.md) and [Android](https://github.com/Jumio/mobile-sdk-android/blob/master/docs/integration_document-verification.md))